The Osprey Kestrel 48 – The Best Backpack For Short Trips & Hikes

 - Dual access fabric side pockets with InsideOut™ compression cord.

 - Integrated & detachable rain cover.

 - Unlimited street cred.
 The chicks love a man in Osprey.

 In summary, the Osprey Kestrel 48 excels in the following fields.

 - The Cool Factor

-The Osprey brand is without doubt one of the very best names is outdoor gear and their packs are absolutely legendary.
+The Osprey brand is, without doubt, one of the very best names in outdoor gear and their packs are absolutely legendary.
 They are slightly more pricey than some other big name brands but are absolutely worth it.
 Remember the old adage, “Buy cheap, buy twice”.
 So whilst Ospreys products may cost 20 – 30% more than similar products, you will recoup this money but not having to replace them for a long time if ever.